cvtienhoven/graylog-plugin-sensu/README.md

 # Graylog SensuAlarmCallback Plugin

 This plugin enables you to send events to a Sensu server via the RabbitMQ broker.
+The structure of the event data is much like the data you would receive in the `Email Alert Callback`.

 ![](https://github.com/cvtienhoven/graylog-plugin-sensu/blob/master/images/uchiwa.png)